IrvingZha0/lab-bcos/docs/CNS.md

 ```

 - Upgrade contract
-  Contract can be upgraded by update command.
+  Contract can be upgraded by 'update' command.
   Redeploy to upgrade HelloWorld, but as cns_manager already added HelloWorld before, it will be failed when adding.
-Need to execute update command instead.
+Need to execute 'update' command instead.
 ```javascrpt
 babel-node cns_manager.js update HelloWorld cns_manager.js  ........................Begin........................